simotae14/reactjs-interview-questions/README.md

 1. ### What is React?

-    React is an **open-source front-end JavaScript library** that is used for building user interfaces, especially for single-page applications.
+    React is an **open-source front-end JavaScript library** that is used for building user interfaces, especially for single-page applications (SPA).
 It is used for handling view layer for web and mobile apps.
 React was created by [Jordan Walke](https://github.com/jordwalke), a software engineer working for Facebook.
 React was first deployed on Facebook's News Feed in 2011 and on Instagram in 2012.

+    Libreria UI per SPA

    **[⬆ Back to Top](#table-of-contents)**